wilsonrljr/sysidentpy/docs/book/10-Case-Studies.md

 In contrast, the MetaMSS method returned the best model overall, but not better than the best `FROLS` method using `MaxAbsScaler`.

-Here is the predicted histeretic loop:
+Here is the predicted hysteretic loop:
 ```python
 plt.plot(x_test[:, 1], yhat)
 ```